 Don’t Let Cost Stand in Your Way

 Did you know that you could get an instant rebate on 75% of your insulation costs – up to a total of $2,000 – through the Mass Save program?
-If that’s not enough to convince you that upgrades are affordable, here’s a few more incentives:
+If that’s not enough to convince you that upgrades are affordable, here are a few more incentives:

 No-Cost Home Energy Assessment.
 A qualified Energy Monster Advisor will inspect your home and create a customized home energy report to show you where you can save.

 No-Cost Air Sealing.
-Prepare you home for the addition of insulation by sealing up leaks and gaps that cost you money.
+Prepare your home for the addition of insulation by sealing up leaks and gaps that cost you money.

 0% HEAT Loan.
 Enjoy no interest for up to seven years on qualified energy efficiency upgrades up to $25,000, subject to credit approval.